Video Games

 Editor's Verdict - Recommended

-Lord of Hatred pairs two genuinely distinct classes with the best story Blizzard has told in this game, even if some of the older systems underneath still show their age.
+Lord of Hatred pairs two sharply distinct classes with the best story Blizzard has told in this game, even if some of the older systems underneath still show their age.

 It's the first zone in Diablo IV that made me stop and just look at something instead of clicking toward the next waypoint.